 Coal is the dirtiest method of producing energy and is responsible for a lot of the chemical pollution we hear about in China and India.

-The simple truth is that we are overly-dependent on fossil fuels and need more non-fossil fuel derived power to ensure security of supply over the coming decades.
+More non-fossil fuel derived power can ensure security of supply over the coming decades.

 Perhaps the capital costs for building a coal fired power station are lower than they would be for an equivalent nuclear facility, but running costs for coal can be higher, according to a report by The Royal Academy of Engineering in association with PB Power.
 See ‘Cost‘ for more information.